Nukesor/comfy-table/README.md

 Features:

-- Dynamic arrangement content to a specific width.
+- Dynamic arrangement of content to a specific width.
 - Content styling for terminals (Colors, Bold, Blinking, etc.).
 - Presets and preset modifiers to get you started.
 - Pretty much every part of the table is customizable (borders, lines, padding, alignment).